 Broom Finish is the most common type of concrete finish for exterior concrete.
 This is the type of finish you see on most sidewalks and driveways.
 This look is achieved by sweeping the concrete with a broom before it has completely hardened.

 Exposed flatwork is another common finishing technique for exterior concrete.
 This look allows the rocks in the concrete mix to show through.
 This look is achieved by spraying the concrete with an acidic compound to remove the top layer of mortar.

-Stamped concrete is a less common, but far more beautiful finishing technique for exterior flatwork.
+Stamped concrete is a less common but far more beautiful finishing technique for exterior flatwork.
 Generally when stamping a concrete area a color is mixed in with the concrete.
-Before the concrete has completely hardened a stamp is pressed into the concrete.
+Before the concrete has completely hardened, a stamp is pressed.
 This technique can give regular concrete the look of a far more expensive material, such as slate or brick.

 A trowel finish is very smooth and is used on interior concrete such as a garage or basement floor.
-This look is achieved by trowelling the concrete before it has completely hardened.
+This look is achieved by troweling the concrete before it has completely hardened.